- Sissela Matzner

 - Foreign Policy, Political parties, Responsibility, Narratives, Humanitarianism, Humanitarian intervention, Political violence, Conflict

-The Politics of Intervention: A Role Theoretical Exploration of Political Parties’ Foreign Policy on Military Intervention in Ongoing Conflicts
+The Politics of Intervention: An Exploration of Political Parties’ Foreign Policy on Military Intervention in Ongoing Conflicts

 Research Skills for the Social Sciences: Data Collection; Research Design; Theory and Practice of Social and Political Research; Explaining and Understanding in Social and Political Research; Analysing Qualitative Data (auditor).